WHAT IS A LITIGATION PARALEGAL?

 During the trial prep phase of a case, the litigation paralegal prepares a trial checklist for the team to keep them on track with deadlines set in the pretrial order.

-They are also preparing the trial notebook (also known as the trial binder) containing all of the key information to help keep the attorney organized at trial.
+For trial, they are preparing the trial notebook (also known as the trial binder) containing all of the key information to help keep the attorney organized at trial.
 A trial notebook typically contains the parties’ exhibit lists, witness lists, opening statements, significant pleadings and discovery responses.

 During the trial, the litigation paralegal is the attorney’s right-hand person.
 They are locating exhibits, assisting with trial technology to present the exhibits to the court, meeting with witnesses, taking notes, etc.